Discretised sum-product theorems by Shannon-type inequalities: Introduction

-For the discretised sum-product problem, the proof works in an almost identical way. \begin{remark} Our bounds for the sum--product problem depend on the arithmetic information inequalities we have found.
+\begin{remark} Our bounds for the sum--product problem depend on the arithmetic information inequalities we have found.
 Given another information inequality, provided that one has a good lower bound for the left hand side (in the continuous/discretised setting as in the examples above), results for fractal sets and discretised $(\delta,\sigma)$-sets can be readily obtained by following similar approaches as presented in this paper. \end{remark} \begin{remark} One has to be careful with stating the sum-product problem for fractal dimensions.
-In particular, the naive sum-product conjecture for Hausdorff dimension fails: for every $0<\sigma < 1$ there are compact sets $A\subset \R$ of Hausdorff dimension $\sigma$ such that both $A+A$ and $A\cdot A$ have Hausdorff dimension $\sigma$.
-The problem is that $A+A$ and $A\cdot A$ can be small at different scales, which is enough to make their Hausdorff dimension small. \end{remark}
+In particular, the naive sum-product conjecture for Hausdorff dimension fails: for every $0<\sigma < 1$ there are compact sets $A\subset \R$ of Hausdorff dimension $\sigma$ such that both $A+A$ and $AA$ have Hausdorff dimension $\sigma$.
+The problem is that $A+A$ and $AA$ can be small at different scales, which is enough to make their Hausdorff dimension small.
+See Section \ref{section.examples}. \end{remark}

-\begin{remark} We argue here that $c$ in the discretised sum-product theorem cannot be larger than $(1-\sigma)/2$ in the fractal setting.
-This is better than the trivial bound $\min\{\sigma,1-\sigma\}$ when $\sigma>1/3$.

-Given $1/2<t<1$, one can explicitly construct compact sets $B,C\subset \R$ of Hausdorff dimension $t$ such that $B+B$ and $C\cdot C$ (and their union) have lower box dimension $t$, while $B\cap C$ is as large as expected: has Hausdorff dimension $\sigma=2t-1$.
-(Indeed, $B$ should resemble an arithmetic progression on many scales, and $C$ should resemble a geometric progression on the same scales, and replace $C$ with a random scaled copy if necessary.)
-Let $A=B\cap C$.
-Then $A$ has Hausdorff dimension $\sigma$, and $(A+A)\cup(A\cdot A)$ has lower box dimension at most $t=(1+\sigma)/2$.
-This means that $c$ in the discretised sum-product theorem cannot be larger than $t-\sigma=(1-\sigma)/2$. \end{remark}